Rankings

 Here are the steps we take for building our estimates within our ranking algorithm, as applied to each faction:

-This process is at the heart of what powers this site’s Rankings page; that's how it values factions by their performance and popularity.
+This process is at the heart of what powers this site’s Rankings page; that's how it values factions by both their performance and popularity.

 Placing Rate

-First, since win rate and placing have different means and variances, we need to Standardize before combining them.
-Passing each pessimistic value through its respective prior's CDF converts both into a common scale: how good is this result compared to our original expectations (i.e. the priors)?
+First, since win rate and placing rate have different means and variances, we need to Standardize before combining them.
+Passing each pessimistic value through its respective prior's CDF converts both into a common scale.
+It's like asking:

-Additionally, win rate has lower variance than placing rate; it’s more reliable early in the quarter when sample size are small.
+Win rate has lower variance than placing rate; it’s more reliable early in the quarter when sample size are small.

 Next: Confounders